tilezen/vector-datasource/docs/layers.md

 For `hgv_restriction` property indicates general truck heavy goods vehicle truck access restrictions, values (units vary) include: `weight` (metric tonnes), `height` (metres), `length` (metres), `width` (metres), `wpa` (weight per axle, in metric tonnes), `kpra` (king pin to rear axle length, in metric tonnes), `hazmat` (true if restricted, otherwise omitted), `other` and `multiple` if more than one.

+**Roads `hgv_time_restrictions` values:**
+The `hgv_time_restrictions` property gives information when HGVs may use the given street.
+It is an array of time durations, because there may be more than one time duration e.g. 8am-9am and 3pm-4pm.
+The `hgv` property must also be defined to define which type of HGVs that the time restriction applies to.

+A time duration is a start and end time on a number of given weekdays.
+See [OSM Wiki](https://wiki.openstreetmap.org/wiki/Conditional_restrictions) for examples of some restrictions.

+The time duration structure looks like:
+- `days_of_week`, which is a set with any combination of the following days: `Sunday`, `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday` and `Saturday`.
+- `start_time`, optional, seconds since midnight when the restriction starts.
+If specified, `end_time` must also be specified.
+- `end_time`, optional, seconds since mighnight when the restriction ends.
+If specified `start_time` must also be specified.
+- `dawn_to_dusk`, optional, restriction applies during day time
+- `dusk_to_dawn`, optional, restriction applies during night time

 #### Roads layer network values